ghermens/media2click/Documentation/Configuration/Index.rst

 TypoScript Constants
 ====================

 Properties of plugin.media2click.
-Use the Constant Editor to change these settings:
+Use Site Settings or Constant Editor to change these settings:

 .. _constants-enable: